Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 grub-mkconfig -o /boot/grub/grub.cfg
 </pre>

-The os-prober will be automatically called by `grub-mkconfig` and it will add an entry to Windows on the bootloader menu.
-This has worked for me even on a dualboot with a RAID array over dm-crypt. but I also report a problem where `os-prober` tries to mount my Linux extended partition, although everything was properly configured, a error still showed up.
+The `os-prober` will be automatically called by `grub-mkconfig` and it will add an entry to Windows on the bootloader menu.
+This has worked for me even on a dualboot with a RAID array over dm-crypt.

-But if for some reason `os-prober` fails to detect other OS, it is possible to add a custom entry in `40_custom` file.
+But if for some reason `os-prober` fails to detect other OS, it is possible to manually add a custom entry in `40_custom` file.
+Start by getting the uuid of the disk, and replace the `XXXXXXXXXXXXXX` on the menuentry, lastly refresh the GRUB2 configuration file.

 <pre>
+blkid
 nano /etc/grub.d/40_custom
+grub-mkconfig -o /boot/grub/grub.cfg
 </pre>

 <pre>